Please spread the word!

 Kennel Club Good Citizen Dog Training Scheme

-The Kennel Club have come in for a rough ride in recent times from many dog lovers & owners but they do run some amazing schemes, including access schemes (vital as so many beaches etc close to dogs), and the Kennel Club run a Good Citizen Dog Training Scheme.
+The Kennel Club have some amazing schemes, including access schemes (vital as so many beaches etc close to dogs), and the Kennel Club run a Good Citizen Dog Training Scheme.
 Things like this give you & your dog something to work towards - a sign of how much you have both improved; and as such can increase your confidence in your ability to handle your dog.
 This greater confidence will transfer to your dog - they know when you're nervous.
 Find out more

 Fostering